-Our Trust has a code of conduct, all staff, supply staff and volunteers are issued with this at induction.
+Our Trust has a code of conduct, all employees, supply employees and volunteers are issued with this at induction.

 You should seek to keep your personal contact with children under review and seek to minimise the risk of any situation arising in which misunderstandings can occur.
 The following sensible precautions can be taken when working alone with children: